 PhD and postdoc applications typically include a project proposal (see the current opportunities we offer).
+Before writing a project, make sure you know what funding scheme you are writing it for.
 While details vary, these are general tips to write a strong research project:

 - Core problem.
 What is the problem that you want to solve?
 What new methods/knowledge/data will you produce?
 Where is the “knowledge gap” that you want to fill?
 Introduce the problem in a non-specialist way, so that any educated reader can understand it.

 - Data and methods.
 Where will you find the necessary data?
 What methods do you plan to use?
 Is it realistic to access the data that you need in the given time frame?
 If the data is not publicly available, how will you get access to it?